 KDKA-TV Evening Forecast (8/29)

-Get the latest weather updates with First Alert Meteorologist Trey Fulbright's forecast.
+Get the latest weather updates with First Alert Meteorologist Ray Petelin's forecast.

 View CBS News In